Farewe/invacost/Readme.md

-the database (e.g., only one taxon or one country) is whether you should evaluate the time lag on your subset. *I would recommend to avoid that, because your subset may be too incomplete to provide a decent estimation of the time lag. **Therefore, I would suggest to evaluate the time lag only on the global dataset, as we did here.***
+the database (e.g., only one taxon or one country) is whether you should evaluate the time lag on your subset. *I would recommend to avoid that, because your subset may be too incomplete to provide a decent estimation of the time lag. **Therefore, we would suggest to evaluate the time lag only on the global dataset, as we did here.***

 Last, note that there may be a correlation between the time lag and the